tyler-griggs/melange-release/README.md

  1. Determine the service's overall request rate across all request sizes, and provide it as the `overall_rate`.
  2. Decide on the slice factor.
 We find that the solver's output is not very sensitive to the choice of slice factor.
 We empirically find that 4 is sufficient for most cases.

-## For Arm-based Mac platforms (M1/M2/M3)
+## For Arm-based Mac platforms
-The default ILP solver used by the PuLP library is not compatible with Arm-based architectures and will require additional steps.
+We have occasionally (but not always) seen errors using PuLP on Arm-based MACs (M1/M2/M3).
+If you experience this issue, it's likely because the default ILP solver used by the PuLP library is not compatible with your architecture and will require additional steps.
 1. Install the COIN CBC ILP solver using homebrew: `brew install coin-or-tools/coinor/cbc`
 2. In [melange/solver.py](melange/solver.py), uncomment the following code to use the CBC solver.
 Note that your `path` may differ based on where the library was installed.
 ```